 |Aaron remains a popular family volunteer at Legacy Retreats|

 Angie Howell graduated from Davidson College, where she met Inheritance of Hope Co-Founder Kristen Grady Milligan the first week of their freshman year.
 In 2010, the two former hallmates got back in touch, and Angie became involved in IoH shortly afterwards.
-Angie has has served as a Legacy Retreat volunteer, Coordinator, and now, as Communications Manager, Angie helps tell the stories of IoH.
+Angie has served as a Legacy Retreat volunteer, Coordinator, and now, as Communications Manager, Angie helps tell the stories of IoH.
 She is constantly inspired by the people she meets in the IoH family.